danielwine/zyntracker-utils/README.md

 ` ./install.sh `

-It compiles the zynseq library and installs basic python dependencies.
+This compiles the zynseq library and installs basic python dependencies.
 Change the configuration according to your needs (app/config.py).

 ### Usage